Venue & Directions

 The Louisville Center for the Arts

-She's listed on the Louisville Register of Historic Places, and we've worked alongside the City to keep her thriving for almost three decades.
-We're proud to be part of her story.
+The Louisville Center for the Arts is listed on the Louisville Register of Historic Places, and we've worked alongside the City to keep it thriving for decades.
+We're proud to be part of its story.

 801 Grant Ave.